authelia/authelia/docs/configuration/authentication/ldap.md

 ## TLS Settings

-### Skip Verify

-The key `skip_verify` disables checking the authenticity of the TLS certificate.
-You should not disable this, instead you should add the certificate that signed the certificate of your LDAP server to the machines certificate PKI trust.
-For docker you can just add this to the hosts trusted store.

 ### Start TLS

 The key `start_tls` enables use of the LDAP StartTLS process which is not commonly used.
 You should only configure this